Tips For Your First Snow Vacation | Snow Vacation With Kids

 If you want to plan this out months in advance, you won’t have a guaranteed snow fall, so you’ll want to be sure there is a ski resort or hill nearby that produces the fake stuff.
 Which I promise is just as fun!

 If you want to live on the edge and chase the snow like us, that is another option.
 My husband and I run our own business so we can make our own hours.
 We keep an eye on the weather beginning Dec 26th and as soon as there is a prediction of a decent snow storm or snow fall, we start making our plans.
-We use VRBO.com to find the perfect cabin for our family.
+We use Airbnb and VRBO.com to find the perfect cabin for our family.
+Airbnb is currently offering $40 off your first booking, so definitely try that first!!

 *BUDGET FRIENDLY TIP: Avoid traveling over the holidays as holiday rates are higher.
 Also, travel mid-week if possible as weekend rates are also higher.
 (Keep in mind, many businesses consider Friday the weekend!)
 Traveling Mon-Thurs is optimal.